tebri11/en-for-designers/09-layout-second/index.md

 ![image](ooh3.jpg)

 #### Social media
+- For example, Instagram - I created four posts that describe what the visualization should look like.
 ![image](aj.jpg)
 ![image](ig.jpg)
 - Maybe will be some changes.
 My project is mostly focused on marketing strategy and I create visualization at the last minute.